exograd/erl-cmdline/doc/handbook.md

 value returned from a parsing function:

 - `is_option_set/2`: indicates whether an option has been defined or not.
-Note that options which have a default value are always defined even if it was not explicitely set in command line arguments.
+Note that options which have a default value are always defined even if they were not explicitely set in command line arguments.
 - `option/2`, `option/3` return the value associated with an option or `true` if the option is a flag.
 If the option was not set, the first function